Hello, my name’s Don. I’m an American living in Frankfurt am Main, Germany, which has been my home ever since I got married here in 1971.

 The final nudge came a year later when my textbook publisher started sending me around Germany on weekends to present our books to groups of teachers.
 My presentations were usually in the afternoons, so in the evenings I was free to see a performance at the nearest opera house.
-Germany has eighty-eight opera houses, of which I have been to fifty-seven thus far, as listed in my post Opera Houses in Germany.
+Germany has eighty-three opera houses, of which I have been to seventy-one thus far.

 For me cycling is also a great time saver.
 I find I need one or two hours a day of moderate exercise to stay healthy.
 I also need one or two hours of transportation each day to get to destinations in different parts of the city.
 On a bicycle, these are the same one or two hours.